Multiple-vortex tornado: Notable tornadoes

 The largest tornado ever documented was a multiple-vortex tornado.
 It struck El Reno, Oklahoma, on May 31, 2013, as a rain-wrapped tornado, killing tornado researcher Tim Samaras, his son Paul, their TWISTEX colleague Carl Young, and local amateur storm chaser Richard Henderson.
 It had a maximum width of 2.6 mi and a maximum recorded windspeed of at least 313 mph.
 However, because of a lack of intense property damage, the tornado achieved a rating of EF3 on the Enhanced Fujita scale.
 Nevertheless, the El Reno tornado is one of the three strongest tornadoes ever recorded in terms of maximum wind speeds, the next being the 2024 Greenfield EF4 tornado, reaching a measured windspeed of possibly up to 318 mph, the last being the 1999 Bridge Creek–Moore tornado which doppler weather radar measured 321 mph mph.
 The Greenfield tornado also displayed multiple vortices.

 The 2011 Tuscaloosa-Birmingham tornado in CCTV footage.
 Note that this image does not display horizontal vortices, however the right side of the tornado does appear to have a visible representation of a suction vortex.

+The 1893 Pomeroy tornado was one of the most violent examples of a multi-vortex tornado.
+The 1976 Spiro tornado is also an notable example of one, since it was described as one.
 The 1997 Jarrell tornado was another example of a multiple-vortex tornado.
 The infamous “Dead Man Walking” photo of it was at a juvenile stage of sub-vortices development.
 The 2011 Cullman–Arab tornado is also famous for footage of it "walking" while in its multi-vortex stage, as well as the 2013 El Reno tornado, which also had footage of it "walking" while multi-vortex.